 Make the Vegan Pie Crust

 Mix the Dough: Preheat the oven to 425°F. In a large bowl, combine the flour and salt.
-Add the oil and mix until the dough comes together with small pea sized pieces.
-Add in the cold water, then using your hands, press the dough together into a ball.
+Add the oil and mix until the dough comes together.
+Mix in 1 tbsp of the cold water, then using your hands, press the dough together into a ball.
 If the dough seems dry or is not holding together, add another tbsp of water.

 Dock & Blind Bake: Using a fork, poke holes in the bottom of the dough and up the sides.
 Line the pie crust with parchment paper or aluminum foil and add enough pie weights (or dried beans) to fill the cavity.
 Bake in the preheated oven for 15-18 minutes or until just starting to turn golden.